nasa/cumulus/docs/deployment/README.md

 #### Deploy

 Run `terraform apply` to deploy the resources.
 Type `yes` when prompted to confirm that you want to create the resources.
-Assuming the operation is succesful, you should see output like this:
+Assuming the operation is successful, you should see output like this:

 ```shell
 Apply complete!
 Resources: 292 added, 0 changed, 0 destroyed.